toby/azure-code-interpreter-mcp/README.md

 ## Usage

-Once you have created the requred Azure resources and authenticated with `az`, you need to set the following environment variables in you LLM tool:
+Once you have created the requred Azure resources and authenticated with `az`, you need to set the following environment variables in your LLM tool:

 - `AZURE_SUBSCRIPTION_ID`: The ID of the Azure subscription that contains the resource group.
 - `AZURE_RESOURCE_GROUP`: The name of the resource group that contains the session pool.